WOA-Project/SurfaceDuo-Guides/CreateWindowsISO.md

 - Presuming you are working on a Windows AMD64 machine, download and extract the ```win-x64.zip``` file from [the UUPMediaCreator repo](https://github.com/gus33000/UUPMediaCreator/releases/latest).
 (if you are on a Windows ARM64 machine, use win-arm64 instead, etc..)

-NOTE: For apps to be included in the image for 22H1 or higher, please run the tool on Windows 11.
+NOTE: For apps to be included in the image for Windows 11 Version 22H1 or higher, please run the tool on Windows 11.

 - Navigate to this directory: `"win-x64\CLI"`